RedSkyAtMorning/AnnasDjangoDocumentation/readme.md

     'matrons/<int:pk>'   'necklace-detail'

 # Install Django
-* Make a directory for your project and use cd to move into that directory.
+- [ ] Make a directory for your project and use cd to move into that directory.
-* Run
+- [ ] Run
-'pipenv install django.
+'pipenv install django'
-* Run
+- [ ] Run
-'pipenv shell
+'pipenv shell'
 to enter the virtual environment where you now have Django installed.
-* To start your Django project, run django-admin startproject <project_name> . where <project_name> is replaced with your project name.
+- [ ] To start your Django project, run
+'django-admin startproject <project_name> .
+where <project_name> is replaced with your project name.
 Note the period after the project name.
 If you don't put that, another directory will be created, which you don't want.

+# Create the base template
+The templates in django-registration-redux assume you have a base.html template in your project’s template directory.
+This base template should include a title, meta, and content block.
+The title block should allow customization of the <title> tag.
+The meta block should appear within the <head> tag to allow for custom <meta tags for security reasons.
+The content block should be within the <body> tag.

 # Now let's study some redux pre-requesites.
 https://django-registration-redux.readthedocs.io/en/latest/index.html